Small Business Growth & Entrepreneurship: Lessons from the Unscripted Podcast

 Téa Phillips — Entrepreneur & Business Builder

 Téa’s journey from passion project to sustainable business is one of the cleanest illustrations of what authentic entrepreneurship actually looks like — built from something personal rather than from a market gap analysis.
-Her frameworks for the transition from personal project to professional business, and the mindset shifts required at each stage, are directly applicable to any creator or entrepreneur navigating that same transition.

 Read the full episode →